millerj870/millerj870.github.io/_posts/2021-06-23-heatwave-modeling.md

 ---
-title: A Weather Model Incident of Interest
+title: From the Adjusting Our Expectations Department: A Weather Model Incident
 author: Jason
 layout: post
 date: 2021-06-23
 tags: climate-change,mathematics, modeling
 ---

-Climate change is making weather prediction a bit more complicated these days.
+Climate change is making weather prediction a bit more complicated these days, and climate scientists are having a hard time keeping up.
 Last week, a climate scientist reported that an important weather prediction model was giving absurd results for West Coast weather that was ten days away.

 <!-- 6/18, report of 'absurd' predicted temps 10 days out -->